 A Chara, céad míle fáilte roimh duit!

 Final kit check completed….bags re-packed six times 🙂 ……checked-in and printed boarding passes off….
-I guess it is time to get myself to Svalbard again for some more Ice Warrior Project polar training for #Lastpole!
+I guess it is time to get myself to Svalbard again for some more polar training!

-Having completed my basic and advance polar expedition training last month with Ice Warrior in Svalbard, it is time to use my accumulating polar knowledge and skills in a mini-expedition scenario.
-And importantly, it is always good to catch-up up with fellow Ice Warriors and push on with our #Lastpole preparations.
-The more time we spend with each other the more our team solidifies and gels.
+Having completed my basic and advance polar expedition training last month in Svalbard, it is time to use my accumulating polar knowledge and skills in a mini-expedition scenario.

 My team mates for this phase of our polar training are Mark, Ben T and Paul with two guides Michael and Arran plotting our downfall 🙂 .
-We will also have two new Ice Warriors, Aled and Ben F, undertaking their basic polar training with their guide Rhiannon.
-Jim is as always overseeing everything and will offer his valuable experience / input when required.
+We will also have two beginners, Aled and Ben F, undertaking their basic polar training with their guide Rhiannon.

 We spent the first two days at our now familiar base at Guesthouse 102 making preparations for the mini-expedition.